 When we ask a question, or pursue research, what constitutes a good answer?
 My dissertation defended an account of the aims of inquiry, and used that account to shed light on more traditional epistemic questions about the nature and value of knowledge and understanding.
 Though I remain interested in epistemology, recently I have begun focusing on humor and its evaluation.
 What makes something funny?
 What makes a joke immoral?
 Are these related?
-Some of my research on these questions is reflected in my forthcoming paper, “That’s Not Funny.”
+Some of my research on these questions is reflected in my paper, "This Isn't Funny: It's Serious" in the edited collection, The Moral Psychology of Emotion.
 I have also become more interested in questions about meaning in life, and how philosophical questions have been pursued in different cultures.

 View Select Publications and Abstracts